venusha1/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click/README.md

 #### Publishing Changes
 - Once published all the resources will now be available in the live mode.
-- To switch to the live mode from git mode, click the drop down at top left corner and select 'Switch to live mode'.
+- To switch to the live mode from git mode, click the drop-down at the top left corner and select 'Switch to live mode'.

 ![Publish](https://github.com/nashahz/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click/blob/main/images/Publish.gif)